joechred/BotLab/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: Awesome client
 description: >-
-  At our agency, we harness the power of AI to create cutting-edge websites tailored to your needs.
-Our innovative platform streamlines the design process, ensuring that you get a professional, user-friendly site in record time.
-With AI-driven features that enhance functionality and optimize user experience, we empower your business to thrive online and stand out in a competitive market.
+  At our agency, we leverage AI to create customized, user-friendly websites quickly and efficiently.
+Our innovative platform enhances functionality and optimizes user experience, empowering your business to thrive online and stand out in a competitive landscape.
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg